vercel/next.js/docs/upgrading.md

 ---
-description: Learn how to upgrade Next.js from version 8 to 9.0.x.
+description: Learn how to upgrade Next.js.
 ---

+# Upgrade Guide

-# Upgrading Next.js from version 8 to 9.0.x
+## Upgrading from version 8 to 9.0.x

-## Preamble
+### Preamble

 #### Production Deployment on ZEIT Now v2